 We seek to recognize employers with exemplary workplace mental health programs.
 Through their actions, these employers demonstrate leadership in corporate social responsibility and encourage their peers to adopt effective mental health practices in their own organizations.

-The American Psychological Association (APA), Johns Hopkins Bloomberg School of Public Health, and Luv u Project have joined forces to co-sponsor The Carolyn C. Mattingly Award for Mental Health in the Workplace.
+Johns Hopkins Bloomberg School of Public Health, and Luv u Project have joined forces to co-sponsor The Carolyn C. Mattingly Award for Mental Health in the Workplace.
 The Award is launching in 2021, as a complement to APA’s Psychologically Healthy Workplace Award.

 About The Award